Bygdoy near Oslo, a beautiful peninsula

 Summertime on Bygdoy´s white beaches

-Although the many museums are of course among the primary tourist attractions on Bygdøy, there is more to come.
+Although the many museums in Bygdoy are of course among the primary tourist attractions on Bygdøy, there is more to come.
 Bygdøy is also home to a handful of embassy homes that mingle with other sumptuous villas that hide around the island.
 There is not much noise: apart from the embassies and the royals, it is primarily wealthy Norwegian families who live on the peninsula, and there is hardly any other place on the planet where the almost silent Teslas make up such a large proportion of the total car volume.
 Combined with large forest areas with lots of path systems, beautiful coastlines, and some of Norway’s best beaches in the summer, we are beginning to see the contours of truly comfortable island life.

 As previously mentioned, the primary transport to the island is by bus 30.
 But during the summer months, there are also ferries between the inner city and certain places on Bygdøy.
 Should you be lucky enough to be near Bygdøy during the late summer, you must not deceive yourself for that boat trip; the early autumn colors inside the island and the view of the modern villas by the water with associated private boats give another nice perspective on one of Norway’s most coveted places.